darbyjohnston/FSeq/README.md

     /tmp/, render, 0100, .exr

-Example listing the contents of a directory:
+Example of how to list the contents of a directory:

     #include <fseq/fseq.h>
     ...